 After asking questions, it’s time for expressing gratitude and asking blessings for your life.

 You can ask anything using the wooden blocks.
 A friend of mine asked about her current relationship.
 I asked in-depth questions such as whether I’m doing the right thing in a certain part of my life and so and so.
 I was satisfied with my experience.
 Meanwhile, Hali go a “No” for an answer a couple of times.
 I asked him about the nature of his questions and think that they are too ambiguous.
 I think it’s important to be as specific as possible.

 Another person in our group said she felt like she was only fooling herself and likened the activity to street fortune telling.
 (Incidentally, I also go to fortune tellers a few times a year.)
 I suppose this is only for people who believe in asking guidance thru unconventional means.

 During Wednesdays and Sundays, devotees can walk up the 99 steps (some say it’s 81 steps, I did not have the leg strength to count) in the temple, light joss sticks and have their fortunes read by the monks.

 2. Drop a coin in the wishing well

 There’s a wishing well on the right side of the temple.
 There are vases inside the well, though I’m not sure if you’re supposed to shoot the coin(s) inside or just throw it in the well.
 I hope it isn’t the first because it took me three tries to get a coin inside.

-Even non-worshipers and non-spiritual people will appreciate the ornate structure of Cebu Taoist temple, with its dragon statues and pagoda roofs, and the carefully maintained flowers and plants around.
+Cebu Taoist Temple is not as majestic as the temples found in China and other Southeast Asian countries, but it remains a sight to behold.
+Even non-worshipers and non-spiritual people will appreciate the ornate structure of the temple, with its dragon statues and pagoda roofs, and the carefully maintained flowers and plants around.

 The Taoist Temple is also 300 meters above sea level, so when you climb at the top you’ll be rewarded with a relaxing overlooking view of the city below.